Nikhilcs36/To_Do_List_Application/README.md

 2. Start the development server: python manage.py runserver

-3.Access the admin interface by visiting http://localhost:8000/admin in your web browser.
+3. Access the admin interface by visiting http://localhost:8000/admin in your web browser.

 ## License